MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 On the Azure platform, consider the following options:

 - [Azure Kubernetes Service (AKS)](/azure/aks/) is a managed Kubernetes service.
 AKS provisions Kubernetes and exposes the Kubernetes API endpoints, hosts and manages the Kubernetes control plane, performing automated upgrades, automated patching, autoscaling, and other management tasks.
+Azure Kubernetes Service provides you direct access to Kubernetes APIs.

 - [Azure Container Apps](/azure/container-apps) is a managed service built on Kubernetes that abstracts the complexities of container orchestration and other management tasks.
 Container Apps simplifies the deployment and management of containerized applications and microservices in a serverless environment while providing the features of Kubernetes.
+Azure Container Apps is ideal for scenarios where direct access to Kubernetes APIs are not required.

 - [Service Fabric](/azure/service-fabric/) is a distributed systems platform for packaging, deploying, and managing microservices.
 Microservices can be deployed to Service Fabric as containers, as binary executables, or as [Reliable Services](/azure/service-fabric/service-fabric-reliable-services-introduction).
 Using the Reliable Services programming model, services can directly use Service Fabric programming APIs to query the system, report health, receive notifications about configuration and code changes, and discover other services.
 A key differentiation with Service Fabric is its strong focus on building stateful services using [Reliable Collections](/azure/service-fabric/service-fabric-reliable-services-reliable-collections).

 - [Azure Spring Apps](/azure/spring-apps/) is a fully managed service that helps Spring developers focus on code, not on infrastructure.
 You can deploy any type of Spring app—including web apps, microservices, event-driven, serverless, and batch in Azure Spring Apps environment.
+Azure Spring Apps provides lifecycle management using comprehensive monitoring and diagnostics, configuration management, service discovery, CI/CD integration, blue-green deployments, and more.

 - Other options such as Docker Enterprise Edition can run in an IaaS environment on Azure.
 You can find deployment templates on [Azure Marketplace](https://azuremarketplace.microsoft.com).